-Why do people sometimes call a Humanist funeral “Celebrating a Life”?
+Why do people sometimes call a humanist funeral “Celebrating a Life”?

 The ceremony allows you to honour and to say goodbye to your loved one.